FakeRealAlbert/alberts_counter-strike_ranking_system/readme.md

 It's written in Rust for no particular reason.
 One file shows an implementation of the old VRS in Rust.

+If you have any questions, you can send me an email at mail@albertengan.no.

 ### Original VRS

 | EWR Bucket | Matches Played | Win Rate | Expected Win Rate |